mtpete33/mtpete33/README.md

 # 👋 Hi, I’m Michael Peterson

-I'm a full-stack web developer focused on building fun, interactive, and useful web applications — from word games and personal tracking tools to full-featured apps for friends, family, and freelance clients.
+I'm a full-stack developer focused on building fun, interactive, and useful web applications — from word games and personal tracking tools to full-featured apps for friends, family, and freelance clients.

 ### 👨‍💻 What I’m Working On
 - 💼 **Freelance Projects** – Private full-stack websites and tools built for clients, including business sites, custom CMS features, and database integrations